everx-labs/evernode-ds/README.md

 -   [StatsD exporter](....) to collect and expose metrics to Prometheus.

-The client application sends messages to the blockchain and receives the results by performing the appropriate GraphQL operations:

--   Mutation - to send an external message to the blockchain.
--   Query - to query blockchain data.
--   Subscription - to subscribe for blockchain events.

 **Note**: The DApp server is accessed via HTTPS, so your server must have an FQDN.\
 A self-signed certificate will be received on start-up.
 This certificate will be subsequently renewed automatically.

 ## 2. Overview of technical architecture

-The DApp server provides the following endpoints:
+Evernode DApp server provides the following endpoints:

 -   https://your.domain/graphql
 -   https://your.domain/arangodb (requires basic authorization)